chulminy/AE_ENVE_GEOE_121/README.md

 - [Note](#note)

 ## Course Description
 This course offers a practical introduction to computer programming for engineering students using MATLAB.
 MATLAB is an easy and readable programming language and is an excellent choice for those learning programming for the first time.
 This course will cover various topics including programming fundamentals, matrix operations, file I/O, numerical methods, and data visualization.
-Students who successfully complete this course will gain a fundamental understanding of computer programming techniques and apply to operate, analyze, and visualize all types of data.
+Students who successfully complete this course will gain a fundamental understanding of computer programming techniques and be able to operate, analyze, and visualize all types of data.

 This course incorporates two new learning tools in MATLAB to enhance programming-learning environment: [**Live Editor**](https://www.mathworks.com/products/matlab/live-editor.html) and [**MATLAB Grader**](https://www.mathworks.com/products/matlab-grader.html).
 The *Live Editor* is a scripting platform to create, edit and run MATLAB scripts as well as add formatted text, images, and equations so that students can learn programing in more informative and interactive ways.
 A tutorial for each topic is provided in the Live Editor format.
-Next, programming lab and homework assignments will be designed using the MATLAB Grader.
+The programming lab and homework assignments will be designed using the MATLAB Grader.
 This tool allows students instant feedback on the correctness of their solutions through the pre-designed testers.
 Thus, students can be highly motivated and inspired to persevere with completing the assignments.
-You are expected to spend 8 hours a week studying class materials as well as working on the programming lab and homework assignments.
+You are expected to spend extra 6 hours a week studying class materials as well as working on the programming lab and homework assignments.

-Throughout the course, there are tutorials, programming labs, and homework assignments:
+This course includes lectures, tutorials, programming labs, and homework assignments:

-* [**Lectures**](#course-outline) will cover the major topics, emphasizing and discussing the important points, and programming examples in tutorials.
+* [**Lectures**](#course-outline) will cover the major topics, emphasizing and discussing the important points, and introduce programming examples in tutorials.
 * [**Tutorials**](#course-outline) are intended to review the lectures and prepare for programming lab and homework assignments.
 * [**Programming-labs**](#programming-labs) provide an opportunity to practice writing and debugging programs with TA’s and instructor’s assistance.
 * [**Homework assignments**](#homework-assignments) are to provide additional practice for programming and evaluate your knowledge and programming skills